themehunk/th-shop-mania/readme.txt

 Yes, this theme is tested with latest version of WordPress, you can use it for your site.

 == Changelog ==
+= Version 1.1.3 =
+* New - Slider in single product page added.
+* New - Option for button size in single product added.
+* New - Loader Time is set 10second for default.
+* New - Max Mega Menu Plugin Compatibility Addedd.
+* New - WPML Plugin Compatibility Addedd.
+* Update - Style issues resolved.
+* Update - Plugin Ads removed from admin area.
+* Update - Single product page by default no-sidebar issue resolved.

 = Version 1.1.2 =
 * Theme optimisation work and icons changed.